-Town health officials and the Division of Fire Safety do not inspect private, single-family homes for safety.
+Municipal health officials and the Division of Fire Safety do not inspect private, singlefamily homes for safety.
 Only if a structure poses an imminent risk to public health does the government have the power to condemn the property.
 It is up to the homeowner to hire a contractor or electrician to determine the safety of the home.
+However, municipalities and the Division of Fire Safety will inspect apartments and other structures that allow public entry.